JeCelle/SurvivalLog-ItemSpawner/README.md

 ### Step 1: Install MelonLoader
 *Survival Log* runs on the IL2CPP Unity engine, so you need MelonLoader to inject mods.
-1. Download the **MelonLoader Installer** from their [official GitHub page](https://github.com/LavaGang/MelonLoader/releases/latest).
+1. Download the **MelonLoader Installer** from their [official GitHub page](https://github.com/LavaGang/MelonLoader/releases).
 2. Run MelonLoader.Installer.exe.
 3. Click the **SELECT** button and navigate to wherever you installed *Survival Log*.
 Select the main Survival Log.exe (or SLGame.exe) file.
-4. Uncheck the "Latest" box next to the version dropdown if needed, but ensure the architecture is set to **x64**.
+4. **CRITICAL:** Uncheck the "Latest" box next to the version dropdown, and manually select **version 0.7.3**.
+Ensure the architecture is set to **x64**.
-5. **CRITICAL:** Go to the Settings tab in the installer and ensure it is set to install the **.NET 6 (net6)** version, *not* .NET Framework 4.8.
-6. Click **INSTALL**.
+5. Click **INSTALL**.
-7. Launch *Survival Log* normally once.
+6. Launch *Survival Log* normally once.
 You should see a black console window pop up while the game loads.
 This generates the necessary Mods folder.
 Once you reach the main menu, close the game.

 ### Step 2: Install the Mod
 1. Download SurvivalTrainer.dll from the [Releases](Releases/) folder of this repository.